hardisj/erinsaudiocorner/content/english/driveunits/Audio_Development_W800NEO.md

 <br><br>

 This is a midbass driver.
 It is not a mid/woofer.
+And while it has decent mechanical excursion (~10mm one-way) it runs out of one-way linear excursion pretty quickly (5mm).
 To limit both linear and non-linear distortion use this as a midbass.
 It looks to be best used between 60-80Hz on the low end and 500-600Hz on the high end.
 And as always, your specific application may call for different needs so this data is simply a guide to help you determine how best this speaker could be used for you.